A Fadinha do Brasil

-A Fadinha do Brasil was a Brazilian children's show presented by former fruitwoman Suelem Aline Mendes da Silva, better known under her alias Mulher-Pêra.
-The program aired three consecutive Sundays (September 1, 8 and 15) as a time-brokered program on RedeTV! and was criticized for its poor quality.
+A Fadinha do Brasil (literally "The Little Fairy of Brazil") was a Brazilian children's show presented by former fruitwoman Suelem Aline Mendes da Silva, better known under her alias Mulher Pera or Suéllem Cury.
+The program aired three consecutive Sundays (1, 8 and 15 September) as a time-brokered program on RedeTV! and was criticized for its poor quality.
 It was produced by a child talent agency.

 Background

-Suelem had previously taken part on RedeTV!'s long-running debate program Superpop a few years before, in 2009.
+Suéllem had previously taken part on RedeTV!'s long-running debate program Superpop a few years before, in 2008.
 After a failed career as a candidate for federal deputee in São Paulo, which attained only 3,000 votes, she announced the start of a new career as a children's entertainer, motivated by her childhood obsession with Xuxa, but centered on ecology and sustainability.

 Format

-The first edition shown on September 1 featured Fadinha in a green screen background of a cartoon forest, surrounded by children who were visibly unattracted by the program.
+The first edition shown on 1 September featured Fadinha in a green screen background of a cartoon forest, surrounded by children who were visibly unattracted by the program.
 Also included were Fadinha's side characters, Robotron (a robot from the future) and fat funkers Tico e Teca.
 The songs were poorly-dubbed; overall the entire program caused a storm of criticism on social media.
 The second edition on September 8 was recorded in a physical stage, still with limited reception from the audience.
-According to Suelem, the format started off hard, but she did not take the criticism.
+According to Suéllem, the format started off hard, but she did not take the criticism.

-The third and final edition, on September 15, was a series of highlights from the two previous editions, including the full interview to Gilberto Natalini, which aired incomplete in the previous week.
+The third and final edition, on 15 September, was a series of highlights from the two previous editions, including the full interview to Gilberto Natalini, which aired incomplete in the previous week.

 Cancellation

-Ahead of what would have been the fourth edition, the producers of the program decided to cancel Suelem's timebroker agreement with RedeTV! on September 20 after harsh criticism from social media users.
+Ahead of what would have been the fourth edition, the producers of the program decided to cancel Suéllem's timebroker agreement with RedeTV! on 20 September after harsh criticism from social media users.
 The timeslot was given to another broker.

-Suelem by 2014 was reported to have left her artist career in 2014, by marrying with Jamil Cury and starting a new phase as a jewelry entrepreneur; in September 2025, she appeared as part of a leaked list of contestants for the seventeenth edition of A Fazenda, a reality show on the Record network.
+Suéllem by 2014 was reported to have left her artist career in 2014, by marrying with Jamil Cury and starting a new phase as a jewelry entrepreneur; in September 2025, she appeared as part of a leaked list of contestants for the seventeenth edition of A Fazenda, a reality show on the Record network.